Raptor007/X-Wing-Revival/README.txt

     Can be somewhat GPU-heavy and CPU-heavy, especially in VR.
     NOTE: This is even more CPU-heavy when shaders are disabled!

+--UI--

+  Target Box: Color of the box around selected enemy targets.
+Default: White

+  Friendly: Color of the box around selected friendly targets.
+Default: Green

+  Thickness: Line width of target box.
+Default: Medium

+  Classic Target Box: Draw as rectangle aligned with camera up/right vectors.

+  Classic Target Info: Vague target health instead of hull and shield percent.

-  FPS: Show framerate (and physics rate if hosting) in bottom right.
+  Show Framerate: Show graphics FPS (and physics if hosting) in bottom right.

+  Cinematic Mode: Hide UI elements that look bad in recordings.

 --Virtual Reality--

-  Enable VR Mode: Enable VR HMD output and seated head tracking, using OpenVR/SteamVR.
+  VR Mode: Enable VR HMD output and seated head tracking, using OpenVR/SteamVR.
     Tested with the HTC Vive, and it should work for the Oculus Rift, Valve Index, or any other HMD.
-Non-Vive headsets may require view tweaks below.
+Some headsets may require view tweaks below.
 VERY GPU-HEAVY!

+  Start in VR: Enable VR mode at launch.
+Equivalent to "-vr" command-line parameter.

-  Sway: Enable cockpit swaying motions in VR.
+  Sway: Enable cockpit motion in VR.
 More immersive, but can be nauseating.

   FOVW / FOVH: Field of view in degrees; negative means vertical FOV.
 Default: -111